jackpocket/worldpay-cnp/README.md

 # WorldpayCnp

-A Ruby library for the Worldpay cnpAPI.
-Just a simple interface for creating transactions as a Ruby hash to XML and back.
+A Ruby library for the Worldpay cnpAPI with a simple interface for creating transactions as a Ruby hash to XML and back.
 So no real request objects.
 Since the cnpAPI uses camelCase, this library will handle converting to and from snake_case for you.
+While Worldpay has an official [CnpOnline Ruby SDK](https://github.com/Vantiv/cnp-sdk-for-ruby), they no longer support it.

 ## Installation